-Slab Leak Plumbing in Jacksonville, FL
+Slab Leak Repair in Jacksonville, FL

 Many homeowners have never heard of or experienced a slab leak and aren't aware of the severity of the issue.
 In Florida, traditional homes are built on top of a concrete pad called a foundation.
-The foundation keeps the home from slanting or sinking as the ground settles, which is especially important in the hot summer months.
+The foundation keeps the home from slanting or sinking as the ground settles, which is especially important in the scorching summer months.
 In typical home construction, important pipes run underneath this foundation.
 Any damage to these pipes is known as a slab leak.

 How Can You Tell if You Have a Slab Leak?